signalfx/integrations/aws-rds/README.md

 #### Deploying through the Serverless Application Repository

 ##### 1. Set up an encryption key and encrypt your access token (if desired)
 Only follow this step if you chose to manually encrypt your access token.
 Either create a new KMS encryption key or select a preexisting one. **The key must be in the same availability zone as the RDS instances you are monitoring.** You can create and manage encryption keys from IAM in the AWS management console.
-Documentation on KMS encryption from the CLI can be found [here](http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html).
+Documentation on KMS encryption from the CLI can be found <a target="_blank" href="http://docs.aws.amazon.com/cli/latest/reference/kms/encrypt.html">here</a>.
 Make sure you have access to the cipher text output by the encryption as well as the key id of the encryption key you used.

 ##### 2. Create the Lambda function
 Click `Create Function` from the list of Lambda functions in your AWS console.
 Make sure you are in the intended availability zone.
 Select the `Serverless Application Repository` option in the upper right hand corner.
 Search for `signalfx rds` and choose the appropriate entry based on whether you encrypted your access token.

-To access the templates directly, find the template for encrypted access tokens [here](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:134183635603:applications~signalfx-enhanced-rds-metrics-encrypted).
-The template for non-encrypted access tokens is [here](https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:134183635603:applications~signalfx-enhanced-rds-metrics).
+To access the templates directly, find the template for encrypted access tokens <a target="_blank" href="https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:134183635603:applications~signalfx-enhanced-rds-metrics-encrypted">here</a>.
+The template for non-encrypted access tokens is <a target="_blank" href="https://serverlessrepo.aws.amazon.com/applications/arn:aws:serverlessrepo:us-east-1:134183635603:applications~signalfx-enhanced-rds-metrics">here</a>.

 ##### 3. Fill out application parameters
 Under `Configure application parameters`, choose a name for your function, and fill out the fields accordingly.